stonepros/stone/doc/rbd/rbd-kubernetes.rst

 Generate `ceph-csi` cephx `Secret`
 ----------------------------------

-`ceph-csi` requires the cephx credentials for communicating with the Ceph cluster.
+`ceph-csi` requires the cephx credentials for communicating with the Stone cluster.
 Generate a `csi-rbd-secret.yaml` file similar to the example below, using the newly created Kubernetes user id and cephx key::